 Child and family safety

 Continuing to develop the evidence base for preventing and responding to abuse, neglect and violence against children and adults remains a priority.
-Translating the research findings into practical knowledge for counsellors and other family support practitioners is also a particular focus for AIFS through its two information exchanges: Child Family Community Australia (CFCA) and the Australian Centre for the Study of Sexual Assault (ACSSA).
+Translating the research findings into practical knowledge for counsellors and other family support practitioners is also a particular focus for AIFS through its information exchange Child Family Community Australia (CFCA).
 Read more about Direction 3: Child and family safety.

 - Evaluation of the 2012 Family Violence Amendments